zanettanorris/Product-Inventory-Lab/instructions/section-02.md

 ## Part 4 - Managing the Data with a Service

-At this point we have so really good objects with some fantastic test.
+At this point we have some really good objects with some fantastic test.
 Now we need to think about how we would manage these objects.

 If I wanted to create a few objects it would look a little like this: